TheRedstoneDEV-DE/JaviVoiceAssistant/README.md

-   and get the voice model for vosk from (the small one is recommended) [VOSK Models](https://alphacephei.com/vosk/models) unzip it, rename the folder inside it to 'models' and put it into the project root
+   and get the voice model for vosk from (the small one is recommended) [VOSK Models](https://alphacephei.com/vosk/models) unzip it, rename the folder inside it to 'model' and put it into the project root

 2. Build

    `mvn install`

-3. Run the Jar file, which was generated in the 'target' folder
+3. Run the Jar file, which was generated in the 'target' folder after copieng it into the project root

    `java -jar [JARFILE]`